A lot of people ask whether they need a budgeting app. That is usually the wrong question.

 So, is rocket money worth it?

-Yes, for individuals who want a low-effort app that helps them find savings.
-Not always, for couples and families who need a budgeting tool built around collaboration first.
+Yes, for individuals who want a low-effort app that helps them find savings and act on them.
+No, not by default, for couples and families who need a budgeting tool built around collaboration first.

 Answering Your Key Questions About Rocket Money